cdepillabout/pretty-simple/README.md

       [`pPrintOpt`](https://hackage.haskell.org/package/pretty-simple-1.0.0.6/docs/Text-Pretty-Simple.html#v:pPrintOpt)
       function.
 - Fast
-    - No problem with data types thousands of lines long.
+    - No problem pretty-printing data types thousands of lines long.
 - Works with any data type with a `Show` instance
     - Some common Haskell data types have a `Show` instance that produces non-valid Haskell code.  `pretty-simple` will pretty-print even these